 - individual vocal instruction for each Choral Scholar;

 - individual and group instruction in music theory, aural skills, sight-singing and music history;

-- The opportunity to perform frequently, both in concert and in liturgical settings, and both on campus and across the mid-Atlantic region;
+- the opportunity to perform frequently, in both concert and in liturgical settings, on campus and throughout the mid-Atlantic region;

-- Exposure to the finest choral literature from the past and present.
-The Choral Scholar repertoire comprises not only larger works such as Handel’s Messiah, Bach cantatas and Carissimi’s Jephte, but sacred and secular music from the Renaissance to the present day, including arrangements of popular songs written especially for Choral Scholars.
+- exposure to the finest choral literature from the past and present.
+The Choral Scholar repertoire comprises both larger works, such as Purcell’s Dido and Aeneas, Monteverdi’s Magnificat, Bach cantatas, and selections from Handel’s Messiah, as well as sacred and secular music from the Renaissance to the present day, including arrangements of popular songs written especially for Choral Scholars.

-Choral Scholars meets four class periods per week for academic credit.
-Roughly half these rehearsals involve the full ensemble, while the other half are divided by attained level, with the more advanced two levels rehearsing together twice a week and the beginning two levels rehearsing together twice a week.
+Choral Scholars meets for four class periods per week for academic credit.
+Roughly half these periods involve rehearsals with the full ensemble, while the other half are divided by level, with the two more advanced and two beginning levels each rehearsing separately twice a week.
 This pattern serves to keep the program unified, while giving the upper-level singers a chance to work on additional music, and the other levels regular time to receive additional instruction and training.